Sufyx/Pet-Adoption/README.md

 <img alt="dashboard_users" src="Description/dashboard_users.png" width="500" height="auto" >
 <img alt="add_edit_pet" src="Description/add_edit_pet.png" width="500" height="auto" >
 Administrator exclusive page, which contains:
-- A detailed list of all registered users.
-Links to their profile and pets lists, and an option to edit their details and make them an admin.
-- A detailed list of all pets in the database, including the pet's adoption availability and owner (if they have one).
 - Option to add a new pet.
+- A detailed list of all registered users. <br>
+Each row links to its user's profile and pets lists, and an option to edit their details and make them an admin.
+- A detailed list of all pets in the database, including the pet's adoption status and owner (if they have one). <br>
+Each row links to its pet's page.

 <br>

 ##
 ##### General features

-- Users that didn't log out will remain logged in on next session, thanks to local storage of jwt.
-- Users will only have access to certain pages and actions based on their access level.
+- Users will only have access to certain pages and actions based on their access level, using
 - User access levels:
   -  Guest (not logged in): Home screen and basic search only.
   -  Registered (logged in): Home, profile page, advanced search, pet cards with ability to adopt/foster/save pets.
   -  Administrator: All registered user access, plus: Able to add/edit/delete pets, view/edit other users profiles.

+- Logged users may perform the following actions on the pets:
+  - Adopt/foster: Only doable for pets that were not adopted/fostered by another user. <br>
+  The user will then become the pet's owner, and it will no longer be available for other users to adopt/foster. <br>
+  Will add the pet to the user's pet's-page on their profile, under "adopted/fostered pets".
+  - Save: Doable for all pets. <br>
+  Acts as a bookmark by adding any pet to the user's pet's-page on their profile, under "saved pets".
+  - Return: Only doable for pets the user has previously adopted/fostered. <br>
+  Will make the pet available for other users again. <br>
+  Removes the pet from the user's pet-page on their profile.
+  - Unsave: Only doable for pets the user has previously saved. <br>
+  Removes the pet from the user's pet-page on their profile.
+  - Administrator only actions:
+    - Delete: Removes the pet from the database, and from the lists of any users who owned or saved it.
+    - Edit: Change the pet's details.

+- Users remain logged in for the next session, using to local storage of 'JWT' tokens.

+##

+:)